iomatix/-SCPSL-OmegaWarhead/README.md

 - Set custom messages for survivors, evacuees, and those who perish.
 - Broadcast a dramatic end-of-round report with survival stats and lore flavor.

-## 🗣️ Immersive Audio & Messaging
-- Cassie announcements and hint messages guide players through the chaos — from activation to detonation.

 ### Supporting Development

 My mods are **always free to use**.